AmbireTech/adex-protocol/README.md

 #### Learning about the user

-The SDK builds a profile of the user and learns about them through the publishers.
-Each publisher who integrates the SDK has the ability to "tell" the SDK what they know.
-The incentive for this is built-in: the publisher wants better targeted ads, which should yield higher revenue.
+The SDK builds a profile of the user and learns about them through the publishers and advertisers.
+Everyone who integrates the SDK has the ability to "tell" the SDK what they know.
+The incentive for this is built-in: better targeted ads mean higher revenues for publishers and more efficient spend for advertisers.

-On each next impression, the SDK will aggregate all the data reported by all publishers, in a weighted way, and use that to match to an ad.

-In other words, it won't be possible for a single publisher to poison the data.
+This system is based on tags.
+For example, if a website knows a user belongs to a specific demographic, they'd invoke something like `SDK.addUserTag('ageRange22to37')`.
+Tags are not specified in the AdEx protocol itself and are entirely defined by network participants.

+Advertisers may report tags that allow for remarketing, such as a tag indicating that a user visited their website, or even a tag indicating they've visited a particular page, allowing for dynamic remarketing.

+When performing targeting, the advertiser can either match against an aggregate of all reported tags, weighted equally between each reporter, or against tags reported by themselves.
+In other words, no single reporter can poison the data.

+Once again, it's important to note that all those tags collected reside in the user's browser (in `localStorage`) and never get sent to anyone.

 #### Blacklisting ads